 We then consider the Jordan curves obtained in Lemma~\ref{lem1reg} and prove that, thanks to the strict convexity of $h$, if two such curves have two points in common, then they must share a common subcurve.
 The proof of this fact is quite involved, especially in the asymmetric case, and for future purposes we actually need a quantitative version of it, see Lemma~\ref{noncrazyint}.

-We are now in position to show that $\partial^*\mathcal E$ intersects the boundary of a ball $B(x,\rho)$ in at most $3$ points for many small radii $\rho$.
+We are now in a position to show that $\partial^*\mathcal E$ intersects the boundary of a ball $B(x,\rho)$ in at most $3$ points for many small radii $\rho$.
 This is the most complex step of the proof, since at this point we have to rely on all the above information and make an \emph{ad hoc} construction, see Lemma~\ref{atmost3}.
 Having this result at disposal, we deduce the full version of the no-lake property, see Lemma~\ref{nolakesgen}.

 We are finally ready to conclude.
-As desired, we deduce that multiple points are triple and a positive distance apart.
+As desired, we deduce that all multiple points are triple points and that they are a positive distance apart from each other.
 This is the content of Lemma~\ref{dist>R6} and easily follows by using Lemma~\ref{atmost3}, the no-island and no-lake properties, and exploiting the Jordan curves found above.

 \begin{rmk} Throughout the argument used to prove that multiple junctions are locally finite triple points, we use that $h$ is positive, locally bounded, ${\rm C}^1$ and strictly convex in the second variable, as well as the validity of the $\varepsilon-\varepsilon^\beta$ property and of the $\eta$-growth conditions used to construct competitors.
 On the other hand, the $1/2$-Dini continuity of $h$ (and of $t\mapsto \Ceeb[t]$) and the uniform roundedness of $h$ are only needed to prove regularity of the free boundary. \end{rmk}